 The Results

-The new website was launched at a reception at Buckingham Palace, and the 360 images played a key part in the launch as they were the “surprise feature” of the new website.
+The new Royal Household website was launched at a reception at Buckingham Palace, and the 360 images played a key part in the launch as they were the “surprise feature” of the new website.
 Along with Tim Berners-Lee, the inventor of the World Wide Web, the late Queen unveiled an enormous screen showcasing the 360s to the assembled guests.

 The virtual tours were very well received with much of the British and world press choosing to highlight the virtual tours.
 Emily Bell, writing in The Guardian says ‘there is a wonderful high-definition panoramic gallery of bits of the royal residences…’.
 Her Majesty Queen Elizabeth II herself commented on the clarity of the images and how much she liked them.